 (g)

-(2) A garagekeeper or towing firm that does not verify ownership of a motor vehicle within three (3) business days after taking possession of such motor vehicle pursuant to this section or that does not notify by mail the owner of such motor vehicle within three (3) business days after receiving verification of ownership from the appropriate state department or agency shall not be entitled to receive more than six (6) days of storage-related expenses.
+(2) A garagekeeper or towing firm that does not verify ownership of a motor vehicle within three (3) business days after taking possession of such motor vehicle pursuant to this section or that does not notify by mail or overnight delivery the owner of such motor vehicle within three (3) business days after receiving verification of ownership from the appropriate state department or agency shall not be entitled to receive more than six (6) days of storage-related expenses.
 A garagekeeper or towing firm that is found by a court of competent jurisdiction to have failed upon presentment of payment for towing and storage expenses to release a motor vehicle shall be subject to civil liability to a vehicle owner, secured creditor, lessor or lienholder who prevails in an action brought under this section for reasonable costs and attorney’s fees incurred by the person instituting the action.

 (3) If the owner of the vehicle or the owner’s agent is present at the time that the vehicle is placed into the custody of a garagekeeper or towing firm, then this subsection (g) shall not apply to the garagekeeper or towing firm; provided, however, that this subdivision (g)(3) does not exempt the garagekeeper or towing firm from any other notification requirements under this section or other provision of law.